Yemi Osinbajo: First term (2015–2019)

 President Muhammadu Buhari wrote a written declaration on 9 May 2017 to the president of the senate and house of representatives on his decision to embark on a medical trip; the letter was read that day at a plenary assembly of both the senate and the house of representatives.
 The acting presidency was conferred upon Vice president Osinbajo during President Buhari's medical leave.

 On 7 August 2018, Osinbajo fired the State Security Service boss, Lawal Daura for illegal invasion of National Assembly by armed and masked operatives of the department.
-Daura has been replaced with Matthew Seiyefa.
+Daura was replaced with Matthew Seiyefa.

-Second Term
+Second term (2019–2023)

 In January 2019, Osinbajo criticized the fact that social media is currently "under multi-jurisdictional regulation".
 He called for more collaboration among nations to reach a convention to regulate social media and counter hate speech.

 On 2 February 2019, Osinbajo's helicopter crashed in Kabba, Kogi State.
-He survived, and delivered a previously-scheduled campaign speech after the crash.
+He survived, and delivered a previously scheduled campaign speech after the crash.
 In the speech, he said he was "extremely grateful to the Lord for preserving our lives from the incident that just happened.
 Everyone of us is safe and no one is maimed."